 | Italian descendants | 2 years | Parent/grandparent was Italian |

-Alternative Pathways
+What Alternative Pathways Exist?

-- Austro-Hungarian Territories: Law 124/2006 provides special recognition for descendants from former Austro-Hungarian areas (Istria, Rijeka, Dalmatia — now Slovenia/Croatia).
+- Austro-Hungarian Territories: Law 124/2006 provides special recognition for descendants from former Austro-Hungarian areas (Istria, Rijeka, Dalmatia, now Slovenia/Croatia).
 Note: Law 379/2000 expired in December 2010.

 - Distinguished Service: Citizenship by Presidential Decree for exceptional contributions to Italy (no residence required)